moj-analytical-services/iceberg-evaluation/docs/presentations/evaluation_like_a_boss.md

 Don't make any assumptions!
 The downstream pipelines were already using Athena and dbt for scheduling.

-dbt is better suited for customised models, as opposed to running the same process against a large number of tables
+dbt is better suited for customised models, as opposed to running the same process against a large number of tables.

 ### Scale-out vs scale-up

 We evaluated the impact of scale-up i.e. what happens as the number of rows increases.
 We did not evaluate the impact of scale-out i.e. what happens as the number of tables increases.

----

-# Further Work

-- Support snapshots (in progress)
-- Build incremental pipelines to speed up run-time
-- Analyse and publish run and test metrics

 <style>
 section {